microsoft/web_replay/README.md

 be done within the browser settings itself, using the browser parameter `--proxy-server`, or within system settings.

+**Note: it may be necessary to terminate all the browser processes before launching for the command-line parameters to be included.**

 ### Record an archive

 Standard method: